-- 1. The Amendment No. 2 on Form 10-K/A to the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2003, and to which this certification is attached as Exhibit 32.1 (the "Periodic Report"), fully complies with the requirements of Section 13 (a) or 15 (d) of the Securities Exchange Act of 1934, and - 2.
-The information contained in this Periodic Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- 1. The Company's Periodic Report on Form 10-Q for the period ended September 30, 2003, and to which this certification is attached as Exhibit 32.1 (the "Periodic Report"), fully complies with the requirements of Section 13 (a) or 15 (d) of the Securities Exchange Act of 1934, and - 2.
+The information contained in the Periodic Report fairly presents, in all material respects, the financial condition and results of operations of the Company.